Hildegart Rodríguez Carballeira: Education

 She knew how to read at 2, wrote her first letter at age 3, and was able to type before 4.
 At 10, she spoke German, French and English and the following year at age 11 gave conferences on feminism and female sexuality.
 Her mother had a strict and complete control on Hildegart's upbringing, forbidding her to do anything which could distract her from "her work."

 In June 1928, at the age of 13, Hildegart enrolled in the School of Law of the Complutense University of Madrid, and obtained her Law degree at age 17.
 She later taught courses at its School of Philosophy after the formation of the Second Spanish Republic.

-Hildegart maintained intellectual relationships and correspondence with prominent figures of her time, including physician Gregorio Marañón, socialist leader Antonio de Oro, and author H.G.
+Hildegart maintained intellectual relationships and correspondence with prominent figures of her time, including physician Gregorio Marañón and author H.G.
 Wells.

 Activism

 Politics

 Hildegart Rodríguez's politics were rooted in socialism and feminism, advocating for women's rights, sexual liberation, and social reform, with a focus on dismantling patriarchal structures and advancing a rational, egalitarian society.
 At 14, she joined the PSOE, like her mother.
 She was also a member of the Unión General de Trabajadores.

 In 1932, she was expelled from the PSOE after publishing an article in La Libertad criticizing the PSOE for supporting a candidate she considered reactionary; she then joined the Federal Party and started attacking those she termed socialenchufistas, and being critical of how the socialists were becoming more bourgeois.

-Rodríguez was among the contributors of the Valencia-based Orto magazine between 1932 and 1934.
+Rodríguez was among the contributors of the Valencia-based Orto magazine.

 Like feminist Victoria Kent, Rodríguez did not support female suffrage considering Spanish women were not ready.